 Oversupination also called hyper-supination is far more rare than overpronation and causes problems for runners and other athletes, as in this position the foot is less able to provide shock absorption.
 It therefore predisposes the athlete to:

-Supination and sports injury
+Supination and sports injuries

 Over supination usually causes over-use type injuries, occurring most frequently in runners.
 A foot which oversupinate's, underpronates.
 Pronation allows the foot to absorb shock and mould to the surface of the ground.
 Therefore in oversupinated feet, shock absorption is reduced.
 The stresses normally absorbed by the foot are then passed up the lower limb.